Distributed Indexing¶

 └── auxiliary.idx

 These physical segments are then committed together as one logical index.
+In the common no-merge case, the input segments are already the physical segments and can be committed directly.

 Roles¶